josebarbamontoya/chrono-sta/README.md

 Chrono-STA is suported on Windows, Unix, and macOS.

-To download Chrono-STA, use git, and clone with --recursive:
+To download Chrono-STA, use git, and clone with `--recursive`:
 ```
 git clone --recursive https://github.com/josebarbamontoya/chrono-sta
 ```